Array§

 elementAt<I extends any[]>(data: I, index: number): undefined | ElementType<I>

-Returns the element of data
+Returns the element of data at index, or undefined if index is out of bounds

 or otherwise invalid.